Skeleton-Hacker/CLI_Reminder/README.md

 All reminders are stored in `~/.config/remindme/reminders.json`.
 While you shouldn't need to edit this file directly, it's a simple JSON format for your reminders.

+## TUI Mode

+RemindMe now features an interactive Text User Interface (TUI) mode:

+'''bash
+# Launch RemindMe in TUI mode
+remindme --tui
+'''

+In TUI mode, you can:
+- View all reminders in a scrollable list
+- Add new reminders with a form interface
+- Delete reminders with a single keystroke
+- Navigate with keyboard shortcuts

+### TUI Keyboard Shortcuts

+- `q`: Quit the application
+- `a`: Add a new reminder
+- `d`: Delete the selected reminder
+- `h`: View help screen
+- `l`: Return to reminder list
+- `↑/↓`: Navigate through reminders

 ## Uninstallation

 To uninstall RemindMe: